Fallen Tree at Cedar College and now lies & withdrawing help (part3)

 ‘We continue to pray for the recovery of John Duthie and (the other people) who were injured on the day.
 These holidays do something extraordinary, take your kids out and have loads of fun’.

 Reading the first sentence was pleasing.
-However, I felt that the second sentence was insensitive towards my family, as we were not having fun during the holidays
+However, I felt the second sentence was insensitive towards my family, as we were not having fun during the holidays

 I provided receipts and waited for the cheque(s) to arrive.
 Additional receipts were given, and I waited.
-And the process was repeated.
-Possibly six months passed, and still no sign of the cheques, and I asked my legal team to follow up with Cedar College.
-I expected the reply to be ‘the cheque is in the mail’, but the message was that I would be receiving no financial help from the school for my ongoing expenses.
-It felt as if they changed their minds and were too afraid to tell me!
+My legal team asked Cedar College and the school changed their mind but didn’t bother to let us know.
 To withdraw an offer was worse than not proposing to pay in the first place.

-The performing arts centre cost $3.2M, and assuming $3M for the stage 2 of the sports centre; the total building projects had a budget of around $10 million.
-It didn’t sit well with me that Cedar College would spend so much money on themselves while providing me with nothing for my significant expenses for which they had caused.
+Cedar continued their costly building program – admin building, performing arts centre and sports centre.
+It didn’t sit well with me that Cedar College would spend up to ten million dollars on themselves while providing me with nothing for the significant expenses that they had caused.

 Leave a Comment